 Shadow IT Is Usually a Workflow Cry for Help

-Shadow IT is not always rebellion.
-Often it is a team waving a tiny flag that says, "The official process does not fit the work."
+Shadow IT isn't always an act of rebellion.
+More often than not, it is a team waving a tiny flag that says, 'The official process does not fit the work we actually need to do.'

 Operating Takeaway